New computer spying program linked to Flame authors

 Not much is known about miniFlame's victims, except that they were more geographically dispersed than those of Flame and Gauss.
 Infections were found in Lebanon and Iran most of all but also in the Palestinian Territories, Iran, Kuwait, and Qatar, according to Kaspersky.

-Kaspersky and U.S. security software company Symantec Corp (SYMC.O) have said that some of the code in Flame also appeared in an early version of Stuxnet.
+Kaspersky and U.S. security software company Symantec Corp have said that some of the code in Flame also appeared in an early version of Stuxnet.
 Found in 2010 and aimed at Iran's nuclear enrichment program, Stuxnet is sometimes described as the first true cyber-weapon.
-Cybe r experts widely believe Stuxn et is an American project.
+Cyber experts widely believe Stuxnet is an American project.

 Kaspersky and Symantec said in a joint research paper last month that Flame's control software remotely directed a number of smaller programs, and that the effects of only one of those programs was clear.